jlangch/venice/README.md

 ## Overview

-Venice's goal is not to build another Lisp, it's born from the need of having a safe and powerful expression language that can be used to implement configurable extension points and rules for applications.
+Venice's goal is not to build just another Lisp, it's born from the need of having a safe and powerful expression language that can be used to implement configurable extension points and rules for applications.